 The goal of the Chappell lab is to forward our ability to study and engineer microbiomes and non-model microbes using RNA-based technologies.
 We are interested in engineering RNA to create synthetic regulators, memory devices, sensors, and gene circuits.
 We then apply these technologies for basic science investigations and applications in health and the environment.

-Gene expression is at the heart of how cells control functions, phenotypes, and differentiation.
+Gene expression is at the heart of how cells control functions and phenotypes.
 As such, the ability to reprogram how a cell expresses its genome is a potentially transformative capability to uncover gene function or induce valuable phenotypes.
-Our goals are to (i) create new tools for reprogramming bacterial gene expression, for example CRISPR-Cas based activators (CRISPRa), and (ii) apply these tools in bacterial species important to biotechnology and biomedicine, currently focused on Streptomyces species.
-Our interest in Streptomyces is due to their robust secondary metabolism and abundance of natural products with useful bioactive properties, such as antibiotics.
+We have been creating new tools for reprogramming bacterial gene expression, for example, CRISPR-Cas based activators (CRISPRa) that turn on transcription of a target gene.
+Applications of these technologies include turning on the expression of silent biosynthetic gene clusters (BGCs) in Streptomyces for antibiotic discovery applications.

-At the heart of bacteria’s ability to make decisions are regulatory networks that allow cells to convert cellular and environmental information into changes of gene expression.
-Our goal has been to advance the use of synthetic RNA regulators to create regulatory gene networks that operate through RNA signals.
-We are currently interested in (i) creating RNA networks that function in diverse bacterial hosts and (ii) creating RNA-only dynamic circuits.
+At the heart of how cells make decisions are regulatory networks that allow cells to convert cellular and environmental information into changes of gene expression.
+Our lab has a long-standing interest in creating and applying synthetic RNA regulators to make synthetic regulatory gene networks, towards creating synthetic cells.